 The same source of purified air is used for all the ozone photometers being compared.
 This air is used to provide reference air as well as the ozone-air mixture to each ozone photometer.
 Ambient air is used as the source for reference air.
-The air is compressed with an oil-free compressor, dried and scrubbed with a commercial purification system so that the mole fraction of ozone and nitrogen oxides remaining in the air is below detectable limits.
-The relative humidity of the reference air is monitored and the mole fraction of water in air typically is less than 3 $\mu$ mol/mol.
-The mole fraction of volatile organic hydrocarbons in the reference air was measured (November 2002), with no mole fraction of any detected component exceeding 1 nmol/mol.
+The air is compressed with an oil-free compressor, dried and scrubbed with a commercial purification system so that the amount-of-substance fractions of ozone and nitrogen oxides remaining in the air are below detectable limits.
+The relative humidity of the reference air is monitored and the amount-of-substance fraction of water in air typically is below 3 μ mol/mol.
+The amount-of-substance fraction of volatile organic hydrocarbons in the reference air was measured (November 2002), with no amount-of-substance fraction of any detected component exceeding 1 nmol/mol.